likeoojh/MLTemplate/README.md

 # MLTemplate
-This is a small template for ML.
+A small template for ML.

 # Getting Started